johnpolacek/nextjs-mdx-blog-starter/README.md

 To edit the styling of the site, you can make changes to the theme file at `src/layout/Theme.js`.
 To further customize the site, refer to the [Theme UI documentation](https://theme-ui.com/getting-started) for making and styling your own components.

+## Writing Posts

+To write a new post, create a new `.mdx` file in the `src/markdown/posts` directory.

+Update the front-matter for the post with its title, excerpt, cover image and the publication date.
+The excerpt will appear on the posts listing and can be formatted in markdown.
+If included, the cover image will be displayed above the excerpt and post content.
+It will also be the main image that appears when the post is shared on social media.